-The main problem with the definition of call integrity is that it relies on a universal quantification over all possible executions contexts.
-This makes it hard to be checked in practice.
+The main problem with the definition of call integrity is that it relies on a universal quantification over all possible execution contexts.
+This makes it difficult to check in practice.
 However, our previous discussion indicates that call integrity may intuitively be viewed as a form of \emph{noninterference} between the trusted and the untrusted contracts.
 We now see to what extent this intuition is true and formally compare the two notions.

 First of all, we consider a basic lattice of security levels, made up by just two levels, namely $H$ (for \emph{high}) and $L$ (for \emph{low}), with $L < H$.
-We tag every contract to be high or low through a contracts-to-levels mapping $\lambda: \SETNAME{A} \rightarrow \{L,H\}$; this induces a bipartition of the contract names $\SETNAME{A}$ into the following sets:
+We label every contract as high or low through a contracts-to-levels mapping $\lambda: \SETNAME{A} \rightarrow \{L,H\}$; this induces a bipartition of the contract names $\SETNAME{A}$ into the following sets:

-In this way, we create a bipartition of the state into low and high, corresponding to the fields of the low and of the high contracts, respectively.
+In this way, we create a bipartition of the state into low and high, corresponding to the fields of the low and high contracts, respectively.
 Then, we define \emph{low-equivalence} $=_L$ to be the equivalence on states such that $\ENV{S}^1 =_L \ENV{S}^2$ if and only if $\ENV{S}^1(X) = \ENV{S}^2(X)$, for every $X \in \SETNAME{L}$.

 We can now adapt the notion of noninterference for multi-threaded programs by Smith and Volpano \cite{SV98} to the setting of \TINYSOL{}.

 \begin{definition}[Noninterference] Given a contracts-to-levels mapping $\lambda: \SETNAME{A} \rightarrow \{L,H\}$ and a contract environment $\ENV{T}$, the contracts satisfy \emph{noninterference} if, for every $\ENV{S}^1$ and $\ENV{S}^2$ and for every transaction $T$ such that